fingerprintjs/fingerprintjs/contributing.md

 After you clone the repository, check the [Working with code](#working-with-code) section to learn how to run, check and build the code.

 In order for us to review and accept your code contributions, please follow these rules:
-- Your code quality should be at least as good as the code that you modify;
+- Your code quality should be at least as good as the code you modify.
-- Your code style (syntax, naming, coding patterns, etc) should follow the FingerprintJS style;
+- Your code style (syntax, naming, coding patterns, etc) should follow the FingerprintJS style.
-- All the new code should be covered with automated tests;
+- All the new code should be covered with automated tests.
 - All the checks described in the [Working with code](#working-with-code) section must pass successfully.
-    You may create a draft pull request in this repository to run the checks automatically by GitHub Actions, but the tests won't run on BrowserStack until a FingerprintJS maintainer approves them;
+    You may create a draft pull request in this repository to run the checks automatically by GitHub Actions, but the tests won't run on BrowserStack until a FingerprintJS maintainer approves them.
-- If you want to add an entropy source (component), follow the [How to add an entropy source](#how-to-add-an-entropy-source) instructions carefully;
+- If you want to add an entropy source (component), follow the [How to add an entropy source](#how-to-add-an-entropy-source) instructions carefully.
-- The changes should be backwards compatible, ensuring FingerprintJS users continue to use the library without any modifications;
+- The changes should be backwards compatible, ensuring FingerprintJS users continue to use the library without any modifications.
-- Don't add dependencies (such as Node packages) unless necessary;
+- Don't add dependencies (such as Node packages) unless necessary.
-- Don't make changes unrelated the stated pull request purpose.
-Please strive to introduce as few changes as possible;
+- Don't make changes unrelated to the stated purpose of your pull request.
+Please strive to introduce as few changes as possible.
 - Don't change FingerprintJS code style, its TypeScript configuration or other subjective things.

 If you want to do something more complex than fixing a small bug, or if you're not sure if your changes meet the project requirements, please [start a discussion](https://github.com/fingerprintjs/fingerprintjs/discussions/new/choose).